umd-memsys/DRAMsim3/README.md

 # Create Makefile using the CMakeLists.txt file in the parent directory
 cmake ..

-# Alternatively, build with thermal module
+# Alternatively, build with thermal module enabled (still testing)
 cmake .. -DTHERMAL=1

 # Build dramsim3 and executables